asap19-eureka-house-ad-green.png

 Also, always listen to what your colleagues talk about, be it business or personal matters.
 Doing so helps you get a better understanding of your workmates which is necessary when building a rapport.
 Study how the employees in your new workplace communicate, whether through email, one on one conversations, or text messages.
 Doing so allows you to communicate effectively and build rapport with your new workmates.

-3. Be Authentic about Yourself
+3. Be Authentic About Yourself

 Always maintain your authenticity and be true to who you are instead of forcing conversations and interests.
 What’s more, it will only take a short time before your colleagues realize it.
 Your new colleagues will appreciate your authenticity and connect with you for who you are.
 If you realize that your interests do not align with those of your new colleagues, you can focus on the simpler attributes and being friendly to create a rapport.
 Alternatively, you may find your differences make it even easier to nurture workplace relationships as you provide each other a breath of fresh air, and much to discuss.

-4. Spend Time with Your New Colleagues
+4. Spend Time With Your New Colleagues

 If you just got into a new workplace, it may be to keep to yourself as you get to learn the company’s culture and adapt to the new environment.
 However, this only draws you apart from your new colleagues, making it difficult to build connections with them.
 To create a rapport, make a point of spending personal time with your new workmates.
 Take advantage of lunch-hour breaks to strike up one-on-one conversations with your new colleagues instead of only communicating online.